PiraMew/Maesa_sptree/README.md

     - `edited_alignments`
 - scripts: all scripts used (this directory is backed up)
 - steps: input and output in each step of the pipeline
+    - `essential`: all txt files that needed in the analysis (e.g. outgroups.txt)
     - `input_rawreads`: raw reads copied from `../data`
     - `fastqc`: contains 2 subdirectories for the results for raw reads (`fastqc_raw`) and trimmed reads (`fastqc_trimmed`) (NOTE: I run fastqc on Linospadix & my own computer, so this directory is not exist on GenomeDK.)
     - `trimmed`: trimmed reads